Lemoncode/react-hooks-by-example/13-async-closure/Readme.md

 + });
 ```

 - We are now going to change the content of the useEffect, pay attention to the setState
-  that we are going to use it as a function, giving us the last value:
+  that we are going to use it as a function, this will provide us with the last value:

 ```diff
 - const secondsRef = React.useRef(info.seconds);